Fort Bragg Military Article 120b UCMJ Defense Lawyers for Child Sexual Abuse Charges

 Can civilian defense attorneys represent me in a military court?

 While civilian defense attorneys can represent military members in some cases, military defense lawyers possess specific knowledge of UCMJ procedures and the military justice system.
-Representation by attorneys familiar with military courts, such as those at Waddington and Gonzalez, provides advantages in understanding local practices at Fort Liberty and the nuances of military law.
+Representation by attorneys familiar with military courts, such as those at Waddington and Gonzalez, provides advantages in understanding local practices at Fort Bragg and the nuances of military law.
 This specialized understanding can improve defense strategies and outcomes in complex Article 120b cases.

 What are the possible penalties for Article 120b convictions?